gilesknap/mciwb/docs/tutorials/01-intro.rst

 The Package Installer for Python (Pip) is used to get MCIWB from the package registry called Pypi.

-To perform these steps you will need to open a command line console on your computer and type the commands listed below.
+Using the command prompt type in the following commands:

 First get pip: